Mental Health Awareness MonthMay 18, 2023

 We have seen this in our practice.
 Athletes are not insulated.
 I have worked with teams where a young athlete has taken their life.
 I have had a friend die this way.
 It's hard to understand and it’s painful.

 There is a myth that if you ask someone if they are suicidal, they will be more likely to attempt or complete it.
 That's not true.
 Let me share something I have learned.

-If you are around or connected with someone who is hiring themselves, take them to the emergency room.
-Or, you can call 1-800-273-8255 or text CONNECT to 741741.
-Don’t leave them alone, and remove any firearms, alcohol, drugs, or sharp objects that could be used in a suicide attempt
+If the answer is yes, they are serious, then you need to take them to the emergency room or call 1-800-273-8255 or Text CONNECT to 741741.
+Don’t leave them alone and remove any firearms, alcohol, drugs or sharp objects that could be used in a suicide attempt

 Let’s change the conversation.
 Talk and learn about mental fitness.
 Share our messages with others.